Information on applying for a school place

 telephone no. - 0345 603 2200

 Admissions Policy for Nursery

 There is a Nursery within the school and applications for the Nursery must be made directly to the school.
-The admission criteria will follow the same order as Reception Admissions.
+The admission criteria is as follows:

 Admissions Policy for Reception